judka-uriel/uriel-book/uriel_en.md

 do not be troubled about them, for they have been found.
 (Shmuel I [9:20](https://www.sefaria.org/I_Samuel.9.20))

-The donkeys were lost also by the will of the angels, so that Saul would go to seek them, and Saul himself was directed by an angel to the city of Samuel.
+The donkeys were lost also by the will of the angels, so that Shaul would go to seek them, and Shaul himself was directed by an angel to the city of Shmuel.
 -->

 > But they mocked the messengers of G‑d, and despised His words,